microsoft/lst-bench/docs/workloads.md

 ## Session

-A _session_ refers to a sequence of tasks representing a logical unit of work or a user session, aligning with the concept of sessions in JDBC.
+A _session_ refers to a collection of tasks representing a logical unit of work or a user session, aligning with the concept of sessions in JDBC.

 For instance, the following snippet illustrates a sample session executing the `single_user_simple` task template declared earlier: